Are you an Auto A/C professional with an AU Number? If yes, then apply for an online trade account today!

 “Customer” means the Customer (or any person acting on behalf of and with the authority of the Customer) as described on any quotation, work authorisation or other form as provided by Highgate to the Customer.

 “Cylinders” means storage vessels of any description used to store and transport gas.

 “Gas” means any gas or refrigerant or mixture including liquefied, solidified, compressed or dissolved gas or refrigerant.

 “Guarantor” means that person(s) who agrees to be liable for the debts of the Customer and “you” means the Guarantor.

-“Goods” means goods supplied by Highgate to the Customer (and where the context so permits shall include any supply of Services) and described on the invoices, quotation, work authorisation or any other forms as provided by Highgate to the Customer.
+“Goods” means goods supplied by Highgate to the Customer (and where the context so permits shall include Gas and Cylinders and any supply of Services) and described on the invoices, quotation, work authorisation or any other forms as provided by Highgate to the Customer.

 “Price” means the price payable for the Goods as agreed between Highgate and the Customer in accordance with clause 4 of these Terms.